 message

 (required): The message that should be signed by the user, encoded in base58.
-Phantom will display this message to the user when they are prompted to sign.
+Phantom will display this message to the user when they are prompted to sign.session

-(required): The session token received from the method.
-Please see for more details.
+(required): The session token received from the Connect method.
+For more details, see Handle sessions.display

 (optional): How you want us to display the string to the user.
 Defaults to utf8